Stephen Crane: Scandal

 A couple of weeks after her trial, Clark pressed charges of false arrest against the officer who had arrested her.
-The next day, the officer physically attacked Clark in the presence of witnesses for having brought charges against him.
-Crane, who initially went briefly to Philadelphia to escape the pressure of publicity, returned to New York to give testimony at Becker's trial despite advice given to him from Theodore Roosevelt, who was Police Commissioner at the time and a new acquaintance of Crane.
-The defense targeted Crane: police raided his apartment and interviewed people who knew him, trying to find incriminating evidence in order to lessen the effect of his testimony.
-A vigorous cross-examination took place that sought to portray Crane as a man of dubious morals; while the prosecution proved that he frequented brothels, Crane claimed this was merely for research purposes.
+The next day, the officer physically attacked Clark in the presence of witnesses.
+Crane, who initially went briefly to Philadelphia to escape the pressure of publicity, returned to New York to give testimony at Becker's trial despite advice given to him from Theodore Roosevelt, who was Police Commissioner and a new acquaintance of Crane.
+The defense targeted Crane: police raided his apartment and interviewed people who knew him, trying to find incriminating evidence to lessen the effect of his testimony.
+A vigorous cross-examination sought to portray Crane as a man of dubious morals; while the prosecution proved that he frequented brothels, Crane claimed this was merely for research purposes.
 After the trial ended on October 16, the arresting officer was exonerated, and Crane's reputation was ruined.